Huntington's Disease

 Expansion of CAG repeats in the Huntingtin gene (HTT) produces a mutant version of the huntingtin protein whose presence becomes toxic to brain cells, leading to cell death and underlying the progressive pathology of Huntington’s Disease.

-We have six lines derived from Huntington’s Disease patients.
-They are excellent models for investigating the disease and developing assays to screen potential therapies
+We have five PSC lines derived from Huntington’s Disease patients and one from an asymptomatic carrier.
+We also have a neural stem cell derived from one of the Huntington’s Disease patient lines.
+They are excellent models for investigating the disease and developing assays to screen potential therapies.

 Huntington’s Disease Products